 Please scroll down to see the list of the online modules, with the course content for each.

-This course will be assessed by completion of a workbook/portfolio of evidence and a micro-teach session.
+This course will be assessed by completion of a workbook, portfolio of evidence and observation of a micro-teach session.
 All evidence is assessed and quality assured by experienced and qualified staff from KMF Training.

 The micro-teach session will demonstrate your ability to deliver training (to a minimum of three learners, for a minimum of 15 minutes), and to create the required documentation to support this; such as a session plan and a completed self-evaluation.
 The session must be recorded and you will be provided with a private link to upload the recording and supporting documents ready for assessment.

 You will receive feedback from your assessor within 24 hours of submission of your work.